 Diana Hankins is a 2020 Goshen College graduate with a BA in Sign Language interpreting.
 She grew up in Three Rivers, MI and still resides there.
 For her senior practicum she went out west to Oregon and interned for National Interpreting Service.
 If she isn’t interpreting you may find Diana with her friends, watching movies, or playing with her cat Moe and her dog Lucky

-Judy, teacher of Deaf/Hard of Hearing for 32 years & RID certified since 2000, was recipient of Indiana’s first “Judith Carson Outstanding Educational Interpreter Award” and “2012 RID Region III Distinguished Educational Interpreter Award”; served on the RID Educational Interpreter Task Force (EITF), Affiliate Chapter Relations Committee (ACRC), Indiana EITF and Indiana Deaf Education Committee; served as president, vice president & current secretary of Indiana RID; is passionate about quality interpreting services for Deaf/ Hard of Hearing students; Co-owner of C & C Connection, LLC, focusing on educational interpreters (training, skills evaluations & improvement plans).
+Judy, teacher of Deaf/Hard of Hearing since 1984 & RID certified since 2000, was recipient of Indiana’s first “Judith Carson Outstanding Educational Interpreter Award” and “2012 RID Region III Distinguished Educational Interpreter Award”; served on the RID Educational Interpreter Task Force (EITF), Affiliate Chapter Relations Committee (ACRC), Indiana EITF and Indiana Deaf Education Committee; served as president, vice president & is the current secretary of Indiana RID; is passionate about quality interpreting services for Deaf/ Hard of Hearing students; Co-owner of C & C Connection, LLC, focusing on educational interpreters (training, skills evaluations & improvement plans).
 Judy & her husband, Gary, live in Indianapolis.

 Members at Large